-• URL (string): An AMQP connection string formatted per the RabbitMQ URI Spec.

-- Exchange (string): AMQP exchange name - ExchangeType (string): AMQP exchange type (fanout, direct, topic, or headers). - ExchangeDurability (bool): Whether the exchange should be configured as a durable exchange.
+- URL (string): An AMQP connection string formatted per the RabbitMQ URI Spec. - Exchange (string): AMQP exchange name - ExchangeType (string): AMQP exchange type (fanout, direct, topic, or headers). - ExchangeDurability (bool): Whether the exchange should be configured as a durable exchange.
 Defaults to non-durable. - ExchangeAutoDelete (bool): Whether the exchange is deleted when all queues have finished and there is no publishing.
 Defaults to auto-delete. - RoutingKey (string): The message routing key used to bind the queue to the exchange.
 Defaults to empty string. - PrefetchCount (int): How many messages to fetch at once before message acks are sent.
 See RabbitMQ performance measurements for help in tuning this number.
 Defaults to 2. - Queue (string): Name of the queue to consume from, an empty string will have the broker generate a name for the queue.
 Defaults to empty string. - QueueDurability (bool): Whether the queue is durable or not.
 Defaults to non-durable. - QueueExclusive (bool): Whether the queue is exclusive (only one consumer allowed) or not.
-Defaults to non-exclusive. - QueueAutoDelete (bool): Whether the queue is deleted when the last consumer un-subscribes.
-Defaults to auto-delete. - Decoder (string): Decoder name used to transform a raw message body into a structured hekad message.
+Defaults to nonexclusive. - QueueAutoDelete (bool): Whether the queue is deleted when the last consumer un-subscribes.
+Defaults to auto-delete. - QueueTTL (int): Allows ability to specify TTL in milliseconds on Queue declaration for expiring messages.
+Defaults to undefined/infinite. - Decoder (string): Decoder name used to transform a raw message body into a structured hekad message.
 Must be a decoder appropriate for the messages that come in from the exchange.
 If accepting messages that have been generated by an AMQPOutput in another Heka process then this should be a ProtobufDecoder instance.